4n6ir/siphon/README.md

 Siphon was built using the Cloud Deployment Kit (CDK) to attach an instance with minimum specifications to an existing VPC that performs network security monitoring using Suricata and Zeek with S3 storage.

-Minimum requirements are network connectivity to the monitored resource with an instance that has 2 vCPUs, 2 GiB Memory, and 8 GB Storage here --> https://github.com/jblukach/siphon/blob/main/siphon/siphon_stack.py#L33.
+Minimum requirements are network connectivity to the monitored resource with an instance that has 2 vCPUs, 2 GiB Memory, and 8 GB Storage --> https://github.com/jblukach/siphon/blob/main/siphon/siphon_stack.py#L33.

 ```
 vpc_id = 'vpc-04eae279ceb94d7f6'    # <-- Enter VPC ID